Damiennsoh/Variables_and_Control_Structures/README.md

 * It's usage or operation is similar to the documentation of the Installation section.

 ## Credits:
-* All thanks to Hyperiond Development Bootcamp team for taking their time to explain programming students to us their students.
+* All thanks to Hyperiond Development Bootcamp team for taking their time to explain programming to us their students.
 We are grateful

 ## Licences:
 * Kindly refer to the MIT license code within the root of this repository